CERTIFICATION SERVICES OFFICER

 We are hiring multiple inspector roles across the U.S. with the following location requirements:

-- Southwest (1 position): Must reside in Southern California to primarily cover the Southwest region and surrounding areas.
+- Southwest (1 position): Must reside in Southwest region to primarily cover Southern California and surrounding areas.

 - Midwest (2 positions): Must reside in Illinois, Minnesota, or Wisconsin to primarily cover the Midwest region and surrounding areas.

-- Northwest (1 position): Must reside on the Washington State coast (Seattle-area preferred) to primarily cover the Northwest region and surrounding areas.
+- Northwest (2 position): Must reside in the Northwest region to primarily cover Washington State and surrounding areas.

 While these roles are generally aligned to these regions, there may be occasions where travel outside your primary region is required, based on organizational needs.
 We aim to keep assignments as localized as possible, but inspectors should be comfortable traveling anywhere in the U.S., and occasionally beyond, to meet client and organizational priorities.